isomerpages/moe-sls/_login-troubleshooting/Get Help/Get Help from your School.md

 The following are details on how you can contact your school to assist in login or e-learning issues during working hours.

-You may use the search function to find your school quickly.
+You may use the search function in your browser to find your school quickly.

 <table>
 <thead>